cristian-guerrero/legion-go-tricks/README.md

   - If you hold an LGO joystick input while booting or resuming from suspend, the input may get stuck in whatever direction you were pointing
   - workaround: don't press anything for a few seconds, let the device register itself
   - dev is investigating, this will probably be fixed in a later update to HHD
-- Due to an update for the Steam Deck OLED, FPS often gets artificially capped by Steam.
+- Due to a bug in gamescope, FPS often gets artificially capped by Steam.
 Usually it's 72fps
   - to force 144Hz with proper working fps limiter
     - in game mode settings, go to Display, and turn off `Unified Frame Limit Management`, option should be near the very bottom
     - then run the [enable_144hz.sh script](./enable_144hz.sh)